 Cleaning hard floors, such as wood and porcelain tiles, usually means cleaning them twice — or even thrice.

 What you need is a vacuum cleaner that can do both jobs at the same time.
-Introducing, the Karcher FC5 Floor Washer and Bissell CrossWave Multi-Surface Wet/Dry Vacuum Cleaner.
+Let us introduce the Karcher FC5 Floor Washer and Bissell CrossWave Multi-Surface Wet/Dry Vacuum Cleaner.
 These compact yet powerful machines promise to give you pristine, gleaming floors without the need for your soggy mop and heavy bucket.

 Table of Contents